zio/zio/docs/howto/migrate/migration-guide.md

 **Arrow Combinators** — (`+++`, `|||`, `onSecond`, `onFirst`, `second`, `first`, `onRight`, `onLeft`, `andThen`, `>>>`, `compose`, `<<<`, `identity`, `swap`, `join`)

-As the _Module Pattern 2.0_ encourages users to use `Has` with the environment `R` (`Has[R]`), it doesn't make sense to have arrow combinators.
-An arrow makes the `R` parameter as the _input_ of the arrow function, and it doesn't match properly with environments with the `Has` data type.
-So In ZIO 2.0, all arrow combinators are removed, and we need to use alternatives like doing monadic for-comprehension style `flatMap` with combinators like `provide`, `zip`, and so on.
+In ZIO 2.0, all arrow combinators are removed, and we need to use alternatives like doing monadic for-comprehension style `flatMap` with combinators like `provide`, `zip`, and so on.

 ### ZIO 2.0 Naming Conventions